Eastern swamp crayfish: Behavior

 Unlike its relative the western swamp crayfish (Gramastacus insolitus), the eastern swamp crayfish excavates burrows to survive during the dry season, when the water bodies it inhabits dry up.
 Burrows are typically between 450 mm and 750 mm deep, although some have been observed as deep as 1 m.
 Sometimes burrows will have a round chamber at the end or be capped with mud.
 Occasionally a juvenile will be found sharing a burrow with an adult.

-Gramastacus lacus often hides in the thick reeds and grass along the shore to avoid predators such as speckled longfin eels, gudgeons, giant water bugs, eastern long-necked turtles, and Australian water dragons, as well numerous species of birds.
+Gramastacus lacus often hides in the thick reeds and grass along the shore to avoid predators such as speckled longfin eels, carp gudgeons, giant water bugs, eastern long-necked turtles, and Australian water dragons, as well numerous species of birds.
 The only individuals to seek out deeper water are recently moulted ones, likely in an attempt to avoid being cannibalized.

 The crayfish will use its enlarged claws for defense while in the water, but when on land will usually elect to scuttle backward rapidly instead.